What language is spoken in Egypt?

 The best time to visit Egypt would be during the winter months, from October to April.
 The temperatures are mild and pleasant, although evenings can become quite cool.
 December through January are the peak tourist months so expect large crowds if travelling at this time.
 The best time to enjoy the beaches, without having to endure the large crowds of summer tourists, would be from March to May.
 Temperatures at this time are warm and tourist sites are not too crowded.

 Is there transportation within Egypt?

 Trains, buses, and taxis are the most common ways for tourists to travel between the cities in Egypt.
-There are also self-drive cars available that can be organized through your travel professional.
+There are also self-drive cars available that can be organized by your travel professional.
 Small or private tours are conducted in vans, sedans, and tourism vehicles.